pthub/slate/source/index.md

 # Introduction

 Welcome to the PremFina API !
-You can use our API to access information in our systems.
+You can use the API to access information in our systems.

 The API is REST based and "language agnostic" supporting consumers using a variety of programming languages.

-Examples in  Java and Python are shown to the right, you can switch the programming language of the examples with the tabs in the top right.
+Examples in  curl and Python are shown to the right, you can switch the programming language using the tabs on the top right side.

 # Version